hetu-script/hetu-script/docs/docs/docs/en-US/syntax/README.md

 You can define static fields on a named struct.

-Unlike static members in class, the object created by the struct constructor can also access these fields through '.' operator on the instance.
+Unlike class static members, the object created by the struct constructor can also access these fields through '.' operator.

 And if you changed the static fields in a named struct.
 All the object created from this named struct, nomatter it was created before or after the change, will be getting the new value.